simonmeusel/MuteSpotifyAds/README.md

 You can also enable a endless private Spotify session, see below.

+This application is not in any way affiliated with Spotify.

 ## Usage

 Instead of running Spotify directly, start this application.
 It will automatically start Spotify.
 Furthermore it will mute any ads it sees.
 When you close Spotify this program will also terminate, and thus it no longer has any effect on your battery or CPU.